sefop/sefop-training-hub/book/appendix/running-example.md

 | Payload used | $2 \cdot 1 + 1 \cdot 0$ | 2 of 2 tonnes |
 | Hold used | $1 \cdot 1 + 2 \cdot 0$ | 1 of 2 m³ |

-## The solver

-The system reaches a solver through a single operation: hand it an instance, get back a result.
-Which solver stands behind that operation is not part of the contract — brute-force enumeration, a MIP solver, and a heuristic all satisfy it, and this book swaps between them deliberately.
-No solver product is named anywhere in the book: a system welded to one vendor has made a decision it did not need to make.

-## The output

-A load list: for each product, how many pallets to load, together with the revenue that load carries and the payload and hold it consumes.
-When no selection is loadable, the output says so and carries nothing else — the other numbers have no meaning in that case.

-## Cadence and delivery

-Once per departure, after the booking list closes and before loading begins: several times a day at a busy station.
-The planner has minutes rather than hours, because the aircraft has a slot.
-How the answer reaches them is a deployment choice, and this book does not fix one.